 The second type of photocatalysis is referred to as “organic pollutant degradation”, which refers to processes breaking down pollutants present in water.
 The scientists investigated this innovative MOF-based photocatalytic system towards the degradation of the toxic dye rhodamine B, commonly used to simulate organic pollutants.

 The scientists performed both tests in sequence, showing that the MOF-based photocatalytic system was able to integrate the photocatalytic generation of hydrogen with the degradation of rhodamine B in a single process.
-This means that it is now possible to use this photocatalytic system to both clean pollutants out of water, while simultaneously producing hydrogen that can be used as a fuel.
+This means that it is now possible to use this photocatalytic system to both clean pollutants out of the water, while simultaneously producing hydrogen that can be used as a fuel.

 “This noble-metal free photocatalytic system brings the field of photocatalysis a step closer to practical ‘solar-driven’ applications and showcases the great potential of MOFs in this field,” says Kyriakos Stylianou.